kaievns/the-log/posts/lead/people-management-101.md

 problems, not solutions.

-You can set up career goals, project goals, business goals, etc. Just remember, to set goals together with the people, collaboratively.
+You can set up career goals, project goals, business goals, etc. Just remember, to set goals together with the people you manage, collaboratively.
 Because goals that you just hand down to people, are called tasks.
 In the end of the day you need the people to own the goals.

 The only person you should be giving tasks to is your boss, actually.
 Tell you a secret, bosses love tasks, it makes them feel useful on the inside.
 But, the